tagspaces/documentation/extensions/viewerRTF.md

 A TagSpaces extension allowing opening of RTF files.

-## Features
-Here is a list of the key feutures offered by this extension.

 ## Used libraries
 This extension thankfully relays on the following great libraries: